GNovaisLongue/SlothApp/README.md

 Done using React

 This project is yet to be finished.
 It's on hold given some necessities to gather more knowledge about React and hybrid development.
-Initialy developed for mobile usage, but, given some unexpected issues and limited time, was hosted and presented using a browser.
+Initialy developed for mobile usage, but, given some unexpected issues, was hosted and presented via browser hosted on https://slothapp.netlify.app (heroku updated their terms, breaking my back end).

 -App.js - Initialization file leading to 'MainFile.js'
 -MainFile.js - contains the routes and root pages of the application.